 STRING type, this statement is safe to use with non-textual data, such as images.

 Typically, synthetic responses are used to create customized error messages or responses to API calls, but can be used to serve full pages of content, favicons or small images.

-synthetic.base64 is used in the following solution recipes.
-Recipes apply VCL to real-world use cases and can be deployed as-is, or adapted for your own service.
-See the full list of recipesfor more inspiration.
+synthetic.base64 is used in the following code examples.
+Examples apply VCL to real-world use cases and can be deployed as they are, or adapted for your own service.
+See the full list of code examples for more inspiration.

 Click RUN on a sample below to provision a Fastly service, execute the code on Fastly, and see how the function behaves.

-Serve binary objects, such as images, directly from edge configuration by encoding them using Base64 encoding.
+Serve binary objects, such as images, directly from edge configuration.